-- Children of full-time nonresident District employees; - Resident students who become nonresidents during the course of a semester are permitted to continue in attendance for the remainder of the current grading period; - A nonresident senior student who was a resident of the District and attended that same District high school during the preceding three years shall be allowed to continue to attend that high school until the student graduates, provided academic, disciplinary, and attendance records are satisfactory; - A student residing outside the District may enroll in the District if the student's parent or guardian has a signed contract for the lease or purchase of a home within the boundaries of the District that will be occupied within 90 days from the date of enrollment.
-(Policy Code FDA - ADMISSIONS - INTERDISTRICT TRANSFERS - Policy On Line - Conroe ISD (tasb.org) for further requirements.)
+- Children of full-time nonresident District employees; - Resident students who become nonresidents during the course of a semester are permitted to continue in attendance for the remainder of the current grading period; - A nonresident senior student who was a resident of the District and attended that same District high school during the preceding three years shall be allowed to continue to attend that high school until the student graduates, provided academic, disciplinary, and attendance records are satisfactory; - A student residing outside the District may enroll in the District if the student's parent or guardian has a signed contract for the lease or purchase of a home within the boundaries of the

+District that will be occupied within 90 days from the date of enrollment.
+(See FDA Local for further requirements.)